Booyaka101/dynamic-jobs-economy/INSTALLATION.md

 ### 🚀 **Quick Install (3 Steps)**

 #### **Step 1: Download & Place**
-1. Download `DynamicJobsEconomy-1.0.0.jar` from releases
+1. Download the latest JAR `DynamicJobsEconomy-1.0.4.jar` from releases
 2. Place it in your server's `plugins/` folder
 3. **That's it!** No additional files needed - everything is included!